basilfx/EFM2RIOT/efm2riot/templates/doc/Board.md

 ## Overview

-Sillicon Labs {{ board_display_name }} starter kit is equipped with the EFM32 microcontroller.
+Silicon Labs {{ board_display_name }} starter kit is equipped with the EFM32 microcontroller.
 It is specifically designed for low-power applications, having energy-saving peripherals, different energy modes and short wake-up times.

 The starter kit is equipped with an advanced energy monitoring solution, to actively monitor the power consumption of your code, in real-time.